 - 1. For 'Foundation' modules with more than one item of assessment, all items of assessment must be passed in order to pass the module - 2.
-Compensation of marginal failure in up to 20 credits is permitted - 3.
-Condonement of failed modules is not permitted - 4.
-Pass mark for modules up to and including PG Dip level is 40% - 5.
-The award of LLM Professional Law will be awarded to students who achieve 180 credits across the course and have achieved a grand mean of 43.33% or above. - 6.
+For modules with more than one item of assessment, resits that are allocated a grade are capped at the item level - 3.
+Compensation of marginal failure in up to 20 credits is permitted - 4.
+Condonement of failed modules is not permitted - 5.
+Pass mark for modules up to and including PG Dip level is 40% - 6.
+The award of LLM Professional Law will be awarded to students who achieve 180 credits across the course and have achieved a grand mean of 43.33% or above. - 7.
 The classification divisions shall be: